This was my first proper attempt at raw edge applique and free motion embroidery.

 All I ask in return is if you make one and upload it online, please link back to this tutorial :)

 Lots of fabric scraps for the background (it's a good idea to keep these in a distinctly different colourway to the tree/girl/dress etc. so that they don't blend into the background).

 extra scraps for the girl and tree applique,

-a sheet of bondaweb or other paper suitable for applique.
+a sheet of fusible web or other stabilizer suitable for applique.

 some white fabric, scissors, interfacing, sewing machine.